 Farm safety has yet again been the focus of several press reports featuring cases where companies or people have been prosecuted following a fall through a fragile skylight on a farm building.

 According to the HSE, farming is the highest risk industrial sector, with falls being the second highest cause of death.
 Falls often happen from lofts, ladders, vehicles, bale stacks or unsuitable access equipment but more commonly are from roofs while carrying out repairs or installing solar panels or through fragile materials such as skylights.

 There are currently a number of initiatives such as Cornish Mutual's FarmSafe campaign which aim to raise awareness of health and safety in the sector by providing valuable information for members on how to ensure their farms are safe for employees, families and the general public.
 The HSE also provides guidance in its Agriculture section where it addresses the issue of fragile roofs by explaining that "no one must ever work on or from, or walk over, fragile roofs unless platforms, covers or similar are provided which will adequately support their weight."

-For further details on our range of fragile roof products please see our Roof Access Equipment or click on the image below to watch our Board-Walk video and see for yourself how easy it is to assemble and use the walkway system.
+For further details on our range of fragile roof products please see our Roof Access Equipment.